erenhacker698/Enhance-CV-Builder/README.md

 - **Real-Time Editing** – Instantly preview changes as you type
 - **Customizable Sections** – Add, remove, or tweak sections such as:

    - Education
+   - Projects
-  - Work Experience
+   - Languages
    - Skills
-  - Languages
    - Achievements
+   - Volunteering
+   - My Time
-  - Custom Sections
+   - Industry Expertise

 - **PDF Export** – Download your resume as a polished PDF
 - **Responsive Design** – Fully functional on desktop and tablet